H.R. 4669: FEMA Act of 2025

 Disaster survivors trying to rebuild

-If your home is damaged, the bill aims to make aid easier to reach through one application, clearer notices, online guides, home repair help, rental assistance, displacement support, and aid for total loss.
+If your home is damaged, the bill is built to make aid easier to reach — one application, clearer notices, online guides, emergency home repair, rental and displacement help, and assistance when the home is a total loss.

 State, local, tribal, and territorial governments

-These governments could see faster project movement through block grants for smaller disasters, streamlined reviews, updated damage-threshold rules, and less repetitive information collection.
+These governments could move rebuilding projects faster through block grants for smaller disasters, expedited repair funding, streamlined reviews, and revised damage-threshold rules.

 Veterans hit by disasters

-Veterans are one of the few groups named directly in the bill text.
-H.R.
-4669 includes a specific provision to improve disaster assistance for veterans.
+Veterans are named directly in the bill, which includes a dedicated provision to improve disaster assistance for veterans.

 Emergency responders and utility-dependent communities

-The bill addresses sheltering for emergency response personnel and utility resiliency, which matters when responders need a place to stay and communities need power restored quickly.
+The bill addresses sheltering for emergency response personnel and utility resiliency — the difference between responders having a place to stay and communities getting power back quickly.

 Who is affected by H.R.
 4669?

-The agency would have to reorganize under a new independent structure, shift functions and personnel, stand up leadership roles, and operate under added reporting and oversight requirements.
+The agency would reorganize under a new independent structure, shift functions and personnel, stand up new leadership offices, and operate under added reporting requirements; the bill includes a separate provision on disaster workforce retention.

 People appealing FEMA decisions

-Applicants challenging FEMA rulings could face a revised appeals process under the bill's fairness and accountability provisions.
+Applicants challenging FEMA rulings would move through a revised appeals process under the bill's fairness and accountability provisions.

 What Congress Is Saying